jfelchner/ruby-progressbar/README.md

 * `#progress_mark=`: Sets the string used to represent progress along the bar
 * `#title=`: Sets the string used to represent the items the bar is tracking (or I guess whatever else you want it to be)

+### Making Your Estimated Time Remaining Value Behave

+Sometimes when you're tracking progress, you could have some items which take significantly longer than others.
+When this is the case, the ETA gauge can vary wildly from increment to increment.

+__RUBY PROGRESS BAR TO THE RESCUE!__

+Thanks to [@L2G](https://github.com/L2G) and 'the maths' you can pass the `:smoothing` option when creating a new bar and it will use an exponentially smoothed average rather than a linear one.
+A value of `0.0` means no smoothing and is equivalent to the classic behavior.
+A value of `1.0` is the maximum amount of smoothing.
+Any values between those two are valid. `0.1` is the default.

+    BasicProgressBar.new(:smoothing => 0.6)

 Road Map
 --------------------------------